splanck/vc/docs/preprocessor.md

 ## File processing

 `preproc_run` builds a list of include search paths then calls `process_file` to read the initial source.
+Directories specified with `-I` are added first and paths from the `VCPATH`, `VCINC`, `CPATH` and `C_INCLUDE_PATH` environment variables are appended before the builtin system locations.
 The list is released with [`free_string_vector`](memory_helpers.md) once preprocessing finishes.
 Each line is inspected in order and any recognised preprocessor directive is handled immediately:

 - `#include` resolves the requested path and recursively invokes `process_file`